vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ## Making the board with lora module

-the antenna scratched to the correct length and soldered the components on it. the pins are properly soldered so that they can be connected to the main board. this is the frond:
+The antenna scratched to the correct length and soldered the components on it.
+The pins are properly soldered so that they can be connected to the main board.
+This is the frond:

 ![front](./img/board_with_lora-module.jpeg)

-and this is the back:
+And this is the back:

 ![back](./img/board_with_lora-module_back.jpeg)

 ## Testing the board with the main board

-The PCB board connected to the board of niels.
-Then loaded the software into the nucleo.
-The software comes from here:[LoRaWan-example](https://github.com/vives-projectwerk-2-2020/LoRaWAN-example).
+The PCB board connected to the main board.
+Then loaded the software into the Nucleo.
+The software comes from here: [LoRaWan-example](https://github.com/vives-projectwerk-2-2020/LoRaWAN-example).

 In the setting.h something has to be changed about the pins.
 This is how it should look for the little nucleo: